 Walking may sound silly.
 After all, you walk every day and you still have anxiety.
 But how often you're walking and when you're walking can make a considerable difference in your ability to cope.

 Walking has several benefits.
-These benefits may be different for each person, because no one knows your current methods of coping but you.
-Still, the following represent some of the very real benefits of anxiety:
+These benefits may be different for each person.
+Still, the following represent some of the very real benefits of walking:

 Benefit 1: Movement

 It all starts with movement.
-There is an extremely high correlation between movement and anxiety, where those that do not burn off enough energy are more prone to suffering from anxiety symptoms.
+There is a correlation between physical inactivity and anxiety symptoms, where those that do not burn off enough energy are more prone to suffering from anxiety symptoms.
+This was demonstrated in a 2009 paper.

 There are likely several reason this occurs: